CJ Kelly is an online sports writer with over six years experience writing about sports history.

 Armbrister was equally adamant but still a little tongue in cheek about it.
-"The ball bounced high and I just stood there for a moment watching it," Armbrister said.
+"The ball bounced high, and I just stood there for a moment watching it," Armbrister said.
 "Then Fisk came up from behind me and bumped me as he took the ball."
-However, he later modfied his story to make him look better.
+However, he later modified his story to make himself look better.
 "As I broke for first base, he hit me in the back and reached over my head for the ball before I could continue on to first base."
 He added, "I stood there because he hit me in the back and I couldn't move."

 The Series Goes On

-The Reds came back again in ’76, winning the World Series in a four game sweep of the Yankees.
+The Reds came back again in ’76, winning the World Series in a four-game sweep of the Yankees.
 The Red Sox would have to wait 29 more years for another World Series ring.
-They have since won two more.
+They have since won four more.